abhishekkarigar/docker_kafka_demo/README.md

 -----------------------------------------------------------------------------------
 ## ssh into kafka container

 **$ docker exec -it &lt;kafka_container_id&gt; sh**
 **# kafka-console-producer.sh --borker-list localhost:9092 --topic myTopic**
     **&gt;**
-type in the message it will be seen in the next step from windows command line

 -----------------------------------------------------------------------------------

 ## from local windows command line